Ela160403/MCA---notes/Day 1/Day3.md

 | 7      | Grace    | IT         | 115000 |

 ### Output
-The output should list the top 3 employees by salary in each department.

 | emp_id | emp_name | department | salary |
 |--------|----------|------------|--------|